Affiliate Faculty

 history of science, sex and gender, cultural understandings of biology and health, autism and neurodiversity movements, the rise and fall of coal and steel industries

-Michelle Scott, Associate Professor, History
+Michelle Scott, Professor, History

 African-American women’s history, U.S. social history, 19th-20th centuries, African-American musical and entertainment culture